-- " Access the dashboard with the link provided. - " To access Arrests, select the following filters: - " Jurisdiction Counties: Select your county or "All Counties." - " Statistical Years: 2014-2023 or select specific years

-- " Type of Offense: All

-- " Age Ranges: All Adults

-- " Gender: All

-- " Ethnicity: All

-- " Then click on "Submit" to run the report.

-- " View felony and misdemeanor arrest disposition counts.

-- " To access the Juvenile Arrests, repeat the same but select the Age Ranges: "All Juveniles."
+- " Access the dashboard with the link provided. - " To access Arrests, select the following filters: - " Jurisdiction Counties: Select your county or "All Counties." - " Statistical Years: 2014-2023 or select specific years - " Type of Offense: All - " Age Ranges: All Adults - " Gender: All - " Ethnicity: All - " Then click on "Submit" to run the report. - " View felony and misdemeanor arrest disposition counts. - " To access the Juvenile Arrests, repeat the same but select the Age Ranges: "All Juveniles."

-- " Data has been converted from a count of individuals to a rate per 100,000 residents, standardized using population estimates from the U.S. Census Population Estimates Program for the corresponding population, time period and geography. - " When identifying disparities, please see the appendix for detailed step by step instructions to normalize by demographic subpopulation. - " The statewide rate for this measure is provided by measure source; the statewide median is calculated.
+- " Data has been converted from a count of individuals to a rate per 100,000 residents, standardized using population estimates from the U.S. Census Population Estimates Program for the corresponding population, time period and geography. - " The statewide rate for this measure is provided by measure source; the statewide median is calculated.

-Supplemental Measure+ - Adult Recidivism Conviction Rate
+Supplemental Measure+ - Adult Recidivism Conviction Rate, FY 2019 - 2020

-Link: CDCR Recidivism | Tableau Public
+Link: CDCR Recidivism Dashboard